androg55/DREWSBOT/README.md

 These can all be installed form a command prompt with pip.

-`pip install websocket-client requests colorama beautifulsoup4 pycryto`
+`pip install pickledb websocket-client requests colorama beautifulsoup4 pycrypto`

 ## Run the client